 More and more state and local governments are requiring masks or face coverings to be worn in a growing number of situations.
 Please check the local rules prior to your stay so you can be prepared.

-In addition, note that there are travel advisories and other regulations in place in Alaska, Florida, Hawaii, Maine, Massachusetts, New Hampshire, New Mexico, New York, Ontario, and Vermont, as well as Riverside County and San Bernardino County, California.
+In addition, note that there are travel advisories and other regulations in place in Alaska, Colorado, Florida, Hawaii, Maine, Massachusetts, New Hampshire, New Mexico, New York, Ontario, and Vermont, as well as Riverside County and San Bernardino County, California.
 If you're planning to travel to one of these locations, we recommend that you inform yourself about the local regulations.

 Read more on Alaska regulations >